 M.M.
 State University of NY, Purchase Conservatory (2004)

 Kris Allen is the Lyell B. Clay Artist in Residence in Jazz and Lecturer in Music at Williams and the director of the Williams jazz ensemble program.
-He has forged a clear conceptual and aural identity as a saxophonist, composer, bandleader and recording artist.
+He has forged a clear conceptual and aural identity as a saxophonist, composer, bandleader and recording artist, appearing on dozens of albums.
 His latest release, Beloved, is his second album for the Truth Revolution Recording Collective.

 “Allen, in this triumphant follow-up release to his acclaimed debut disc, Circle House, for all of his fluency in the language of jazz and deep knowledge of the music’s modern masters, is very much his own man with his own creative voice.”- WNPR.org

 Allen’s quartet has been praised by Jazziz Magazine as “today’s saxophone dream band,” and Downbeat Magazine described recent release Beloved as “one of the better new releases to come out this year…locating the profound within the familiar”